 - a) Urban Catalyst is the procured engineer for this project.
 The following locations in Apalachicola will be addressed: 1) Fred Meyer Street near 18th Street just east of the intersection, where the road is sinking at a damaged pipe joint; 2) 5th Street between Avenue C and Avenue E., where the road has several areas where the pipe joints are caving in; and 3) Avenue B between 11th and 12th Street.
-Funding agency does not anticipate that the funding under this Agreement will result in a fully completed project, so this award will cover a portion of the work. - b) An extension to 6/30/25 was granted engineering is complete and the City tried to bid out the work with no responses twice - DEP agreed for us to be able to obtain quotes to move forward instead of going through the bidding process.
-Quotes for the final work are being acquired. - c) Quotes are being updated hoping to be approved by DEP soon.
+Funding agency does not anticipate that the funding under this Agreement will result in a fully completed project, so this award will cover a portion of the work. - b) An extension to 6/30/25 was granted engineering is complete and the City tried to bid out the work with no responses twice DEP agreed for us to be able to obtain quotes to move forward instead of going through the bidding process.
+Quotes for the final work are being acquired. - c) Quotes are being updated -2/3 have been secured.
+Hoping to have a third in time to award this project at the 10/1/24 meeting, but possibly in November.